 4.3.2.3A

-5.3.2.4A Estate Wineries and Farm Wineries
+5.3.2.4A Estate and Farm Wineries, Cideries and

-Breweries
+Small-Scale Micro- Breweries

-All estate wineries and farm wineries shall be subject to the following policies:
+All estate wineries or cideries and farm wineries or cideries and micro-breweries shall be subject to the following policies:

-Wineries that do not comply with the criteria in the agricultural-related uses definition but do comply with the criteria in the on-farm diversified use definition must still satisfy the below criteria and the provisions in Section 5.3.2.3.
+Wineries,cideries and small-scale micro-breweries that do not comply with the criteria in the agricultural-related uses definition but do comply with the criteria in the on-farm diversified use definition must still satisfy the below criteria and the provisions in Section 5.3.2.3.

-All wineries and accessory uses to wineries such are expected to rely solely on private water services and subsurface systems that meet the requirements of the agency having jurisdiction.
+All wineries, cideries, small-scale micro-breweries and accessory uses to wineries such are expected to rely solely on private water services and subsurface systems that meet the requirements of the agency having jurisdiction.

-A severance for the creation of a parcel for an estate winery/cidery or farm winery/cidery, or micro-brewery shall be not smaller than 40 hectares for lands designated Prime Agricultureal Area, or smaller than 8 hectares for lands designated Rural.
+A severance for the creation of a parcel for an estate winery/cidery, or farm winery/cidery, or micro-brewery shall be not smaller than 40 hectares for lands designated Prime Agricultureal Area, or smaller than 8 hectares for lands designated Rural.

 Farm wineries may be established on lots of record existing on September 1, 2007 where such parcels are not less than 3.2 hectares in size and which otherwise meet the requirements of the implementing Zoning By-law.

 Nothing within any policy shall be interpreted as permitting any special event that is not directly related to a winery, cidery or small-scale micro-brewery located on the site unless approved through an amendment to the Zoning By-law or a Temporary Use By-law.
 This policy applies to events, such as weddings and music or other festivals.
 Special events shall be secondary to an agricultural use, small scale and shall expressly not be permitted where in the opinion of the Council the event will create a nuisance, or be offensive or incompatible with surrounding uses.

-Estate Wineries may be permitted as a secondary agricultural agricultural-related use to the principal agricultural operation subject to the following policies:
+Estate Wineries and cideries may be permitted as ansecondary agricultural agricultural-related use, to the principal agricultural operation subject to the following policies:

 The implementing Zoning By-law will establish zone provisions for the establishment of estate wineries.

+All estate wineries or cideries shall be subject to a site specific zoning by-law amendment.

 Land that is arable for viticulture and/or the production of fruit crops shall be in full production.

-Wines produced within an estate winery shall be made from fruit grown predominately in the vineyard and/or fruit farm located on the same land as the farm winery as well as other lands considered part of the farmer’s own farm operation, and secondarily from locally grown fruit or juice.
+Wines or ciders produced within an estate winery or cidery shall be made from fruit grown predominately in the vineyard and/or fruit farm located on the same land as the farm winery as well as other lands considered part of the farmer’s own farm operation, and secondarily from locally grown fruit or juice.

-The retail sale of wine produced on site will be permitted.
+The retail sale of wine or cider produced on site will be permitted.
 The implementing Zoning By-law will set out specific retail floor area provisions.

-A hospitality room where wine and limited complimentary food services up to 50 people is served and products are sold, as well as a farm market / fruit stand, are permitted as accessory uses to an estate winery.
+A hospitality room where wine or cider and limited complimentary food services up to 50 people is served and products are sold, as well as a farm market / fruit stand, are permitted as accessory uses to an estate winery or cidery.

-A bed and breakfast establishment is allowed within the principal residence.
+A bed and breakfast establishment is allowed within the principal residence in accordance with the bed and breakfast policies in Section 7.3.4.1.

-Upon lands that are not designated as Prime Agriculturalsmall-scale restaurants may be permitted where it is clearly demonstrated that such uses are only accessory to and complement the estate winery.
-These shall only be permitted on a case-by-case basis subject to the on-farm diversified use criteria in Section 5.3.2.3. and be subject to a site-specific amendment to the Zoning By-law.
+Small-scale restaurants may be permitted in the Rural and Prime Agriculture Area Designation where it is clearly demonstrated that such uses are only accessory to and complement the estate winery or cidery.
+These shall only be permitted on a case-by-case basis subject to the on-farm diversified use criteria in Section 5.3.2.3.
+A site-specific amendment to the Zoning By-law shall also be required.